 Cultural baggage is unavoidable.
 Don't fight it, work with it.
-Just as you will bring clothes and other personal items with you overseas, you will also carry invisible "cultural baggage".

 That baggage is not as obvious as the items in your suitcases, but it will play a major role in your adaptation abroad.
 Cultural baggage contains the values that are important to you and the patterns of behavior that are customary in your home culture.
 The more you know about your personal values and how they are derived from your culture, the better prepared you will be to see and understand the cultural differences you will encounter abroad.